 That way, you can take the best route that suits your riding style.
-It’s compatible with both Android smartphones and iPhones, allowing more users to benefit from this handy device.
+It’s compatible with both Android smart phones and iPhones, allowing more users to benefit from this handy device.

-Weight: 7.05 ounces
+Weight: 7.05 oz

-Product Dimensions: 1 x 3 x 4 inches
+Dimensions: 1 x 3 x 4 in

-Specific Features: lightweight, small, inexpensive, bright color
+Specific features: Lightweight, small, inexpensive, bright color

-Description: This is another non-GPS cycling CatEye Strada Slim Wireless Computer that has quite a large display for anyone to read.
+Description: This is another non-GPS cycling CatEye Strada Slim Computer that has quite a large display for anyone to read.
 It’s a very affordable unit for those shopping on a budget, and provides the essential data that any casual cyclist would need.

 It’s small, very lightweight, and has a wireless speed sensor so you won’t get tangled in any wires or suffer the risk of tearing the wire out.
 It records your speed, how long you’ve been biking for, and your total distance.